 Please log in to apply using your Princeton username and password.
 Applicants will be asked to provide the following supporting materials:

 - a current CV, which should include the length of the program in which the student is enrolled and their current year of enrollment;

 - a departmentally-approved dissertation prospectus with a descriptive title, together with a report of progress on research and writing to date and a plan for timely completion of the dissertation (if the applicant’s department does not require approval of a prospectus by the date of this application, please make note of the deadline for approval and submit a complete draft prospectus);

 - a dissertation chapter or other scholarly paper written in the past year (not to exceed 12,000 words); and

-The deadline for submission of all application materials is Thursday March 3, 2016 for fellowships beginning September 2016.
-The names of the recipients of the Graduate Prize Fellowships will be announced by Monday, May 2, 2016.
+The deadline for submission of all student application materials is Wednesday March 1, 2017 for fellowships beginning September 2017.
+Recommendation letters are due from faculty by Monday March 6.
+The names of the recipients of the Graduate Prize Fellowships will be announced in May 2017.

 If you have any questions, please email Maureen Killeen (email@example.com).